 Their disposition is friendly, and they are very good with other animals, but they do have a tendency to get picked on.
 If you’re mixing them with other types of animals, it’s suggested to keep a watchful eye on them.

 Other breeders also seclude their coop and allow each chicken to have their personal space.

-While we didn’t find any major disadvantages to owning them, we can list a few issues.
+While we didn’t find any major disadvantages to owning Easter egger chickens, we can list a few issues.

-If you’re looking for a flock that can mass produce eggs, then you can’t go wrong with the Leghorn…one of our favorite best chicken breeds.
+If you’re looking for a flock that can mass produce eggs, then you can’t go wrong with the Leghorn.
+It’s a beloved chicken and one of our favorite best chicken breeds.